Frank Pagliaro: Actor, Director, Playwright, Producer

 March 26 - April 12 (Fort Washington Collegiate Church - Washington Heights)

 I started work on Bread of Life in 2015, while teaching philosophy, history, and Christian doctrine at a New England boarding school.
-I'm thrilled to be collaborating with the UP Theater Company all these years later!
+I'm thrilled to have UP Theater Company bring it to life all these years later!

 "As actors, you must realize that what you see is a miracle simply because it exists."